pypa/packaging.python.org/source/distributing.rst

   :ref:`setuptools` allows absolute "data_files" paths, and pip honors them as absolute, when installing from :term:`sdist <Source Distribution (or "sdist")>`.
-This is not true when installing from :term:`wheel` distributions.
+This is not true when installing from :term:`wheel` packages.
 Wheels don't support absolute paths, and they end up being installed relative to "site-packages".
 For discussion see `wheel Issue #92
   <https://bitbucket.org/pypa/wheel/issue/92>`_.